You can order and pay for copy certificates online for events which happened within York boundaries, for:

 Details of fees will be confirmed before submission of your application, dependent on the certificate(s) ordered and the delivery type(s) selected.

-In addition to certificate costs, you are able to pay for faster delivery, or for secure ‘signed for delivery‘.
+In addition to certificate costs, you are able to pay for secure ‘signed for delivery'.
+Please note that if you don't select 'signed for delivery', we are unable to track your order.

 See Register Office fees for details of costs relating to copy certificates for births, deaths and marriages.